 Three ornate clerestory windows framed a one-story spiral stairway.
 Mixed patterns of leaded Harvard glass allowed sunlight into the room.
 Beyond the door, off a small balcony, had been two rooms.
 Lined with cypress boards, one housed the handmade wooden organ pipes.
 Garfield used the second smaller room as his office.
-The dividing wall was likely removed when the organ and its pipes were dismantled.
+A dividing wall was likely removed when the organ and organ pipes were dismantled.

 At the stairway’s base, to the left, was an exit to steps and a second exterior door leading to the porte-cochere and a separate entry where carriages and motor cars would transport guests to parties in the music room.
-From there, the carriages and motorcars would be directed to either the small family farm or a limestone parking lot along the southern property line.
+From there, the carriages and motorcars were directed to either the small family farm or a limestone parking lot along the southern property line.

 The stairs winding past what previously had been Sarah’s sitting-room led to a suite designed for their son, Edward.
 A domed plaster ceiling crowned the stairwell with exposed white oak timbers abutting a row of casement style windows.
 A pewter lantern hung centered above the stairs.
 Edward’s sitting room was reminiscent of a captain’s quarters in a rigged schooner.

 A bedroom hall passed a bath with a walk-in closet complete with cabinets and slatted drawers typical of other built-ins throughout the home.

 Off to the right of the bedroom was an all-weather porch.
 This sleeping porch occupied a second unique tower with ten leaded glass casement windows overlooking much of the southern gardens.
-Four grotesque gothic copper gargoyles replicating the singed and unwinged evil angels of folklore could be seen from Edward’s sleeping porch.
+Four grotesque gothic copper gargoyles replicating the singed and unwinged evil angels of folklore were seen from Edward’s sleeping porch.

 A brick and stucco wall enveloped the property facing Lake Shore Boulevard and Robison Avenue (Garfield Lane).
 Attached to the wall on Robison Avenue was and open brick and sandstone summer tea house roofed with steam-bent cedar shingles.
-The tea house was initially been on the sidelines of a tennis court.
+The tea house was initially on the sidelines of a tennis court.